nativefairie/Parking-App/README.md

 **Car parking app, with login and register functionality.
 Auth using cookies.
 Front-end using Bootstrap.
-Map built using Illustrator's SVG. jQuery for parsing JSON data from/to server.
+Map built using Illustrator's SVG, RegEx for building selectable elements. jQuery for parsing JSON data from/to server.
 DB built with Oracle's MySQL.**